Classical Electrodynamics of Extended Bodies: Mathematical Review of Classical Electrodynamics

-where $q=\int\rho dV$ and $\vec{v}=\frac{1}{q}\int\vec{J}dV$; if the charge is sufficiently stable (i.e. rigid), then $\vec{v}$ represents the center-of-mass motion of our compact object. $\vec{F}_{\rm ext}=\int \vec{f}_{\rm ext} dV$ is the non-electromagnetic external force.
+is the total non-electromagnetic force acting on the object: the net momentum added to or removed from the object by non-electromagnetic forces.

 The integral of the self-field over the distribution results in the ``field reaction'', i.e. the rate of change of the momentum of the self-electromagnetic field due to the distribution's motion\cite{yaghjian}.
-The field reaction will result in a term, which looks like $-\frac{d}{dt}(\gamma m_{\rm field}\vec{v})$, where $m_{\rm field}$ represents the contribution of the field-energy to the mass of the object\cite{yaghjian}.
+The field reaction naturally splits into two pieces: a term that will look like $-\frac{d}{dt}(\gamma m_{\rm field}\vec{v})$, associated with fields bound to the charge, and thus contributing to its inertial mass ($m_{\rm field}$ is that contribution)\cite{yaghjian}; and a term that is associated with the field that eventually escapes the object as radiation, and is hence called the ``radiation reaction''\footnote{Many authors include the contribution to the inertial mass in what they call the ``radiation reaction''\cite{yaghjian}}\cite{yaghjian,galley2010,forgacs2012,galley2012}.